saichandupaleti/aws-mlops-assignments/README.md

 ## Connect to EC2 instance "FlaskAppYat" using SSH
 - ssh -i RSAkey ubuntu@public-ip-of-ec2-instance

-## Activate the python virtual environment
+## Activate the environment and launch the app
-- source venv/bin/activate
+- invoke deploy

-## Run the flask app on port 8085
-- flask --app app run --host=0.0.0.0 --port=8085

 ## Check the flaskapp
 - Open the EC2 instance public-ip:8085 to visualize the flask application